javiermrz/money-converter-app/README.md

 This will return the rate of the introduced currency.

 * ### Convert
-This command will make a money conversion from certain amount of money in euros to the introduced currency.
+This command will make a money conversion of a certain amount of money in euros to the introduced currency.
 All you have to do is type:
 ```
 node money-converter.js convert --to CURRENCY